Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-04-15-deepseekcoder-writes-react.md

 cover:
  image: "exploring_code_llms.png"
 tags: [Machine-Learning, AI]
-keywords: [Machine-Learning, AI]
+keywords: [Machine-Learning, AI, LLM]
 ---

 # Introduction

-The goal of this post is to deep-dive into LLM's that are **specialised in code generation tasks**, and see if we can use them to write code.
+The goal of this post is to deep-dive into LLMs that are **specialized in code generation tasks** and see if we can use them to write code.

 Note: Unlike copilot, we'll focus on *locally running LLM's*.
 This should be appealing to any developers working in enterprises that have data privacy and sharing concerns, but still want to improve their developer productivity with locally running models.

-To test our understanding, we'll perform a few simple coding tasks, and compare the various methods in achieving the desired results and also show the shortcomings.
+To test our understanding, we'll perform a few simple coding tasks, compare the various methods in achieving the desired results, and also show the shortcomings.

 In [Part-1](https://kshitij-banerjee.github.io/2024/04/14/exploring-code-llms/), I covered some papers around instruction fine-tuning, GQA and Model Quantization - All of which make running LLM's locally possible.